croct-tech/coding-standard-js/docs/rules/newline-per-chained-call.md

 # `newline-per-chained-call`

-Require a newline after each function call in a method chain.
+Requires a newline before each chained method call after reaching a configurable maximum depth.

 ## Rule details

-This rule complements the [`newline-per-chained-call`](https://eslint.org/docs/rules/newline-per-chained-call) to enforce a new line after each chained function call, and also changing the ignoreChainWithDepth behavior to break chained calls recursively when the limit is reached.
+This rule differs from the [`newline-per-chained-call`](https://eslint.org/docs/rules/newline-per-chained-call) rule by enforcing a newline before each chained method call rather than only after the call that exceeded the maximum depth.
+Another difference is that this rule only applies to chained method calls, not to chained property accessors.

 ## How to use